ArgusMagnus/ValheimServersideQoL/README.md

     - NoPortals: Change the behavior of the NoPortals key to prevent the construction of new portals, but leave existing portals functional

 ### Feature Requests
-I'm developing this mod mainly for myself, so the main deciding factor if a feature gets implemented or not (besides if it is technically possible) is if I think it's something I may want to use myself.

-However, if you have an idea you think might fit this mod, I invite you to create a feature request issue in the [github project](https://github.com/ArgusMagnus/ValheimServersideQoL/issues).
+If you have an idea you think might fit this mod, you can create a feature request issue in the [github project](https://github.com/ArgusMagnus/ValheimServersideQoL/issues).

 ## Known Issues
 - Modifying the inventory size of ships causes them to stay in the air after construction, until touched by a player [#10](https://github.com/ArgusMagnus/ValheimServersideQoL/issues/10)